pos-fog/ota/changelogs/fog.md

 # June 8, 2025
+- **Do not install this OTA on 20 May build since signing keys are re-generated.
+This is for 6 June build users**
 - **June 2025 security patch**
 - **fixed kernel issue that caused to stuck at Mi logo when rebooting to recovery**
 - powerhint: Bring back CPUBigClusterMinFreq on INTERACTION